 The Remission of Duties and Taxes on Exported Products (RoDTEP) scheme replaced MEIS from January 1, 2021.

-- Reimburse exporters for embedded duties, taxes, and levies that are not otherwise refunded under any other existing scheme (e.g., electricity duty, VAT on fuel).
+- Reimburses embedded duties, taxes, and levies not refunded under other schemes.

-- Available to all sectors, including those previously under MEIS.
+- Available to all merchandise export sectors, including MSMEs (Micro, Small and Medium Enterprises).

 MEIS vs. RoDTEP: A Quick Comparison